adecourcy/Peptide-Reconstruction/README.md

 The "scoring" folder contains the code for the main algorithm, written in C. It was translated from the original Python code in pretty short order, and it honestly has a lot of room for improvement.

 Finally, the "analysis" folder contains a set of tools for analyzing the output of the program and evaluating its efficacy.

+## Very Basics of Mass Spectrometry

+The goal of this program is to discover new peptides.
+In this case, a peptide is a short protien, made up of a linear chain of amino acids.
+We are generally dealing with 20 amino acids.
+Each can be represented by a single letter and a mass: